 Sex and relationships programme for young women in the London boroughs of Lambeth, Southwark and Wandsworth.
 Includes workshops and tailored support aimed at increasing confidence, as well as sex and relationships advice.

 Other organisations who can help

-British Association of Psychotherapists: offers parents concerned about their child free advice over the phone about finding the most suitable treatment.
+- British Psychotherapy Foundation: offers parents concerned about their child free advice over the phone about finding the most suitable treatment.